This program will offer in-person classes in Winter 2021, with a hybrid model of instruction.

 - All official academic transcripts in English indicating a strong academic record; include a grading key

-- For prospective students who choose to attend English language classes at the UC San Diego English Language Institute (ELI) in place of obtaining an official test score, we require a recommendation from their ELI instructor or advisor.
+- For prospective students who choose to attend English language classes at the UC San Diego English Language Institute (ELI) in place of obtaining an official test score, we require a recommendation from the ELI Academic Advisor.